Sliding pillar suspension

 A sliding pillar suspension is a form of independent front suspension for light cars.
 The stub axle and wheel assembly are attached to a vertical pillar or kingpin which slides up and down through a bush or bushes which are attached to the vehicle chassis, usually as part of transverse outrigger assemblies, sometimes resembling a traditional beam axle, although fixed rigidly to the chassis.
 Steering movement is provided by allowing this same sliding pillar to also rotate.

+Sliding pillar independent suspension was first used by Amédée Bollée on a steam car in 1873, the first recorded instance of independent front suspension on a motor vehicle.
+He used vertical sliding pillars, one for each front wheel, with a pair of elliptical leaf springs cushioning each pillar.

+The first sliding pillar suspension with vertical coil springs was developed by John Henry Knight in 1895.
+For each front wheel he used a pair of springs with two pillars each.

-Sliding pillar independent suspension was first used by Decauville in 1898, the first recorded instance of independent front suspension on a motor vehicle.
-In this system, the stub axle carrying the wheel was fixed to the bottom of a pillar which slid up and down through a bush in a transverse axle fixed to the front of the chassis.
-The top of the pillar was fixed and pivoted on a transverse semi-elliptic leaf spring.
-This system was copied by Sizaire-Naudin a few years later.
+A more commercially successful system was designed by Decauville in 1898.
+The stub axle carrying the wheel was fixed to the bottom of a pillar, common for both front wheels, which slid up and down through a bush in a transverse axle fixed to the front of the chassis.
+The top of the pillar was fixed and pivoted on a single transverse semi-elliptic leaf spring (as opposed to four springs on Bollée's and Knight's systems).
+The same system was copied by Sizaire-Naudin less than a decade later.